TheGartrellGroup/Mapbox-GL-JS-save-view/README.md

 ## Backend

 The backend consists of a very simple node express app that sends and receives saved view objects.
-I've implemented both a save to file option, and a save to database (SQLite) option.
+The code includes both a save to file option, and a save to database (SQLite) option as specified in the top of the server.js file.

 ## Installation